 How to improve your computer performance and SSD life span with a RAM disk

 While modern computers are very fast and equipped with a lot of RAM, modern operating systems and applications are much more resource-demanding.
-This means that every computer can benefit from optimising its performance even further by using some of the RAM for temporary files that Windows and other applications create.
+This means that every computer can benefit from optimising its performance even further by using some of the RAM for temporary files that the operating system and other applications create.
 Furthermore, using a RAM disk can prolong the life of solid-state drives by sparing them from unnecessary writing, as SSD have a limited number of write cycles and degrade every time data is written to them.

 First of all, what’s a RAM disk?
 A RAM disk is a block of memory that computer software treats as a disk drive.
 In other words, a RAM disk application turns some of your computer’s RAM into a very fast disk drive with theoretically unlimited write cycles.
 Since RAM is the fastest memory in your computer, the speed of a RAM drive exceeds that of any SSD, let alone a regular HDD with magnetic plates.
 At the same time, anything written to a RAM disk disappears upon reboot or shut down because the RAM is cleared, which can be an advantage for privacy reasons.